 What is a Rural Program?

 A rural residency program is an accredited program in health professions education and training in which trainees spend the majority of their time training (more than 50%) in a rural place.
 Many rural residency programs are rurally-located, primarily anchored in a rural place with minimum training in an urban setting.
-Other rural programs, traditionally called RTTs, train residents in urban settings for 4-15 months, and train them in rural communities for the remainder of their residency.
-For a history of rural residency program definitions, including ‘integrated RTTs,’ read A Proposed Nomenclature (also referenced below).
-In 2021 the ACGME created a process for pre-accreditation endorsement of a new ‘Rural Track Program (supplanting the ‘RTT’ terminology)’ where residents have both urban and rural experiences and spend more than 50% of their training in a rural community (a micropolitan or non-CBSA area).
-The Center for Medicare and Medicaid Services (CMS) as of October 1, 2022, will now use this terminology in justifying the creation of a ‘rural FTE limitation’ or ‘rural cap’ for participating hospitals, whether or not the track is separately accredited.
-For a history of regulations relevant to rural residency training, read RTTs-Regulations-Two-Pager-2023-Update-1.pdf (151.75 KB pdf) .
-For a current typology of rural training visit our Participating Programs page or download a PDF: Typology-for-Rural-Training-May-2023.pdf (147.95 KB pdf)
+Other rural programs, traditionally called RTTs, train residents in urban settings for 3-15 months or more, and train them in rural communities for the remainder of their residency.
+For a history of rural residency program definitions prior to 2017, including ‘integrated RTTs,’ read A Proposed Nomenclature (also referenced below).
+In 2021 the ACGME created a process for pre-accreditation endorsement of a new ‘Rural Track Program’ (supplanting the ‘RTT’ terminology)’ where residents have both urban and rural experiences and spend more than 50% of their training in a rural community (i.e, as defined by the federal Office of Management and Budget, a micropolitan or non-CBSA area).
+The Center for Medicare and Medicaid Services (CMS) as of October 1, 2022, now uses this terminology in justifying the creation of a ‘rural FTE limitation’ or ‘rural cap’ for participating hospitals, whether the track is separately accredited or not.

 A rural program in medical school is an organized and deliberate medical school strategy to produce physicians to rural practice and is described in an article in the Journal of Rural Health, Pipelines to Pathways (also referenced below).

-For a map of program participants in The RTT Collaborative, click here.
-For a map of all the rural residencies in Family Medicine, Internal Medicine, Psychiatry, and General Surgery, in the United States click here.
+- For a map of all the rural residencies in the specialties of Family Medicine, Internal Medicine, Psychiatry, and General Surgery, in the United States click here.

 Physician Assistant Education

 For a list of 26 rurally oriented Physician Assistant programs, click Rurally-Oriented-PA-directory_07.01.2022-1.xlsx (20.86 KB xlsx) .
-A published peer-reviewed article summarizing this work is anticipated in the next year.
+A published peer-reviewed article summarizing this work has been published in the Journal of Physician Assistant Education: Larson EH, Oster NV, Jopson AD, Andrilla CHA, Pollack SW, Patterson DG.
+Routes to Rural Readiness: Enhancing Clinical Training Experiences for Physician Assistants.
+J Physician Assist Educ.
+2023 Sep 1;34(3):178-187. doi: 10.1097/JPA.0000000000000514.
+Epub 2023 Jul 19.

 Nurse Practitioner Education